The approach of a milestone birthday is a reminder that, as life changes, so do your needs and circumstances.

 9. Long-term care: A plan in mind

-By our 50th birthday, it occurs that maybe — just maybe — we really will get old.
+By our 50th birthdays, it occurs to us that maybe — just maybe — we really will get old.
 Since many of us will end up needing skilled nursing care at least for a short time in our old age, managing your finances requires considering how to pay for it.

 10. Mortgage: End in sight